kulotsystems/kulotsystems/README.md

 ### Hi there 👋 I am Arvic.

-My main tech stack is VueJS and Laravel.
+I'm a Web Dev and my main #tech stack has something to do with  #VueJS and #Laravel.
 I don't know everything, but I'm ready to be amazed by new stuffs everyday.